abdelgafoor/abdelgafoor.github.io/_pages/about.md

 📚I'm currently working on my Dissertation "Reinforcement Learning Generalization Through Homogeneity and Ensembles for Time-Variant UAV Systems".

 🔬My research interests are control systems, machine learning, and robotics.
-I like doing research that leads to technology that works and makes a high impact.
+I love carrying out research that can lead to disruptive technology.

-🤖I believe that prosperity will be for those who empower robotics.
+🤖I believe that prosperity will be significantly boosted for nations that empower robotics.

 # Selected Experience